Samuel-AA/Samuel-AA/README.md

 - BTech : Statistics
 - MSc : Data Science
 - NIIT Certified Network Associate.
-- R, Python, Tableau, MYSQL.
+- R, Python, Tableau, Alteryx, MYSQL and Exasol.

 <!---
 Samuel-AA/Samuel-AA is a graduate of statistics from the federal university of technology Akure, also NIIT certified network administrator.
 I have worked with the Lagos Bureau of statistical during the 2016 households survey organised by the Lagos state government.
 I also worked as one of the SURVEY FIELD MANAGER (CONTRACT) from Feb 2018- Mar 2018 at the Lagos bureau of statistics, Lagos, Nigeria.